agnesevardanega/sentiwordnet_it/README.md

 [![](https://img.shields.io/badge/License-CC%20BY%20SA%204.0-orange.svg)](https://creativecommons.org/licenses/by-sa/4.0/)

-An affective resource for italian, based on SentiWordNet 3.0 and MultiWordNet.
+A sentiment lexical resource for italian, based on SentiWordNet 3.0 and MultiWordNet.

 ## Description

 This repository contains a sentiment lexicon for Italian, based on SentiWordNet 3.0 (Baccianella, Esuli, and Sebastiani 2010; Esuli
 \[2019\] 2025) and MultiWordNet (Pianta, Bentivogli, and Girardi 2002).

-The included files are:
+The included files, in the `data/` folder are:

 - **`swn_it.csv`**: A dataset of **35,001 Italian synsets** with
   polarity scores, POS, synset, offset, English synset lemmas, and gloss (in English).
-- **`swn_it_tidy.csv`**: A *tidy* (*one token per row*) dataset of **41,725 lemmas**, with polarity scores and POS.
-It is designed for use in R (examples in folder R).
+- **`swn_it_tidy.csv`**: A *tidy* (*one token per row*) dataset of **41,725 lemmas**, with polarity scores.
+It is designed for use in R.

+It also contains a folder with examples in R, and scripts to use and manipulate the datasets:

+- **`R/`**:
+  - `custom_dataset.R`: Create a custom *tidy* dataset from the original one, treating duplicate entries differently.
+  - `example.R`: Examples of how to use the dataset for sentiment analysis on a sample text.
+  - `uso.md`: Instructions for using the dataset in R (in Italian), referred to in `example.R`.

 ## Methodology